Should you shop at Amazon or directly through brands? We asked sustainability experts | CNN Underscored

 Not only does “voting with your dollars” help small businesses monetarily, but buying directly also lets you take advantage of retailers that have more sustainable packaging, distribution and shipping.
 “The biggest environmental plus for engaging directly with a brand (especially a smaller brand) on their site is that you can better direct and ascertain eco-friendly shipping methods and materials,” says Piper.

 This shopping choice can make a big difference on how your product is shipped.
 Take Cleancult for example.
-“On Cleancult.com, we use 100% plastic free shipping packaging,” says Lupberger.
+“On Cleancult.com, we use 100% plastic-free shipping packaging,” says Lupberger.
 “On other retailers, they are striving to use less waste and are making progress against it, but still use some plastic padding.”

 Cleancult

 To compare shopping the shopping experience, we ordered one Stasher bag from Amazon and another from Stasher.com.
-The one from Amazon arrived the same day we ordered it, literally hours after clicking the buy button, however, it showed up in a plastic bag that will end up in a landfill.
+The one from Amazon arrived the same day we ordered it, literally hours after clicking the buy button; however, it showed up in a plastic bag that will end up in a landfill.
 The bag we ordered from Stasher.com on the other hand, showed up in 100% recyclable packaging but took much longer to arrive at 13 days.

 Some brands like Dropps have managed to get consistent packaging no matter the retailer.
 “All Dropps products are packaged in recyclable and biodegradable cardboard boxes printed with biodegradable ink,” says Tatoui.
 “The design of all Dropps packaging is the same regardless if the products are ordered through Dropps’ own site or other online retailers such as Amazon or Thrive Market.”

-What further complicates this discussion is when you take into account distribution and shipping, especially since some brands are committed to purchasing carbon offsets so they can offer “carbon-neutral” shipping.
+What further complicates this discussion is taking into account distribution and shipping, especially since some brands are committed to purchasing carbon offsets so they can offer “carbon-neutral” shipping.
 “Dropps is offsetting its shipping and distribution carbon footprint by sponsoring solar panels projects,” says Tatoui.
 “When orders are placed through other sites, Dropps unfortunately does not have control over the Amazon distribution process, however, Dropps standard boxes are strategically designed for easy fit in shipper cartons and to minimize empty space.”

 Whether you want to ensure your money is going directly to a brand or you want to benefit from a company’s sustainable practices, shopping directly through its site is key.
 “When in doubt, it’s better to buy directly from the brand, especially if they’re smaller,” says Piper.